jpverkamp/blog/content/reviews/books/Nancy Farmer/Sea of Trolls/1 - The Sea of Trolls.md

 Side note: Great fun for an audiobook, lightly accented.
 Just enough to get into the feel of the book all the more!

+Second side note: I totally caught the {{<spoiler>}}Jack and Jill{{</spoiler>}} reference from when we first learned her birth name.
+But man.
+Them just outright using that as an in universe poem was fun.

 <!--more-->